 (side note – rolling tight muscles with a lacrosse ball can be like giving yourself a mini-massage.
 The ball is small enough and hard enough to really get in pretty well, and you can control the pressure just by how you lean on it.
 I’ve done this for my shoulder and my back and even my glutes – amazing.)

 I don’t know about you, but doing pullups makes me feel totally amazing.
 There is something about lifting my body weight up off the floor with just my shoulders that makes me feel invincible.
 And one sure way to be able to do a pullup is to . . . do pullups.
 On our boat I can’t even lift my arms over my head down below without hitting the cabin top, let alone find a place to hook up a bar with head clearance to do pullups.
 How can I do pullups?
 There’s no way to set up a bar in a doorway down below.
 But outside?
-What about getting a trapeze bar to haul up in the rigging?
+What about getting a strong bar to haul up in the rigging?
+Or getting one of these TRX systems?
 Do your pullups when you’re in the water for your swim – grab onto the ladder, or the bowsprit, and up and down you go.
 Or you could use one of those resistance bands . . .
 Loop a heavy one through a halyard, haul that halyard to about spreader height, firmly set your feet, and pull evenly.
 This is called a lat pull down, and you’re using the same muscles as pullups.
 You can’t quite get yourself off the ground, but you’ll definitely feel the work!
 Or, if you have ratlines, you can use a high one as a bar!

 Are you starting to see how looking around and asking yourself how you CAN make something work will open up incredible options for yourself, exercise-wise?